lasamlai/lambda_calculus/README.md

 To get the second element of a 5-element tuple, write `\_x___.x`.

 We have simplified this entry for `1E5`.
-It means that it is getting second element (counting from zero) of a 5-element tuple.
+It means that it is getting the second element (counting from zero) of a 5-element tuple.

 So to get number `20` from tuple `<10|20|30|40|50>` you write: